Induced phase transitions and spontaneous symmetry breaking based on the renormalized Ginzburg-Landau theory: The renormalized Ginzburg-Landau theory

 \section{The renormalized Ginzburg-Landau theory}

 The basic reason for the failure of Landau's theory is the neglect of spatial fluctuations, which stems from the assumption that the order parameter is spatially homogeneous.
 To account for the effects of these spatial fluctuations, the order parameter should be treated as a tensor field instead of just a constant.
-Consequently, the Landau potential is replaced by an integral over a potential density, known as the Ginzburg-Landau functional \cite{Ginzburg},
+Consequently, the Landau potential is replaced by an integral over a potential free energy density, known as the Ginzburg-Landau Hamiltonian functional \cite{Ginzburg},

-The coefficients $\mathcal{C}$ and $b$ are assumed to be weakly dependent on external thermodynamic parameters (e.g. temperature and pressure).
+Here, the coefficients $\mathcal{C}$ and $b$ are assumed to be weakly dependent on external thermodynamic parameters (e.g. temperature and pressure).

 Although Ginzburg-Landau theory accounts for fluctuations, it has limitations when it comes to describing systems with reduced dimensionality.
-For example, it cannot adequately explain the order of phase transitions in certain layered bulk materials \cite{Cybart}.
-Additionally, the theory falls short in addressing one-dimensional \cite{scalapino} and quasi-two-dimensional systems, where new states with unexpected properties emerge at non-zero temperatures \cite{tinkham}.
-Another significant drawback of Ginzburg-Landau theory is its inability to account for the absence or disappearance of the specific heat jump observed in some materials, such as $YBa_2Cu_3O_{6 +\delta}$ \cite{Loram}, $Ba_{0.2}K_{0.8}Fe_2As_2$ \cite{tanaka} and certain families of high-$T_c$ superconductors, such as $TlBaCaCuO$ and $BiSrCaCuO$ \cite{Meingast}.
+For example, it cannot adequately explain the order of phase transitions in certain layered bulk materials~\cite{Cybart}.
+Additionally, the theory falls short in addressing one-dimensional~\cite{Scalapino} and quasi-two-dimensional systems, where new states with unexpected properties emerge at non-zero temperatures~\cite{Tinkham}.
+Another significant drawback of Ginzburg-Landau theory is its inability to account for the absence or disappearance of the specific heat jump observed in some materials, such as YBa$_2$Cu$_3$O$_{6 +\delta}$~\cite{Loram}, Ba$_{0.2}$K$_{0.8}$Fe$_2$As$_2$~\cite{Tanaka} and certain families of high-$T_c$ superconductors, such as TlBaCaCuO and BiSrCaCuO~\cite{Meingast}.